greenelab/deep-review/all-sections.md

 multi-task deep models on a set of industrial ADMET datasets.
 They confirmed that multi-task learning can improve performance over single-task models.
 They further showed that smaller datasets tend to benefit more from multitask learning than larger datasets.
-Results emphasized that multitask effects are highly dataset-dependent, suggesting the use of dataset-specific models to maximize overall performance.
+Results emphasized that multi-task effects are highly dataset-dependent, suggesting the use of dataset-specific models to maximize overall performance.